asostech-qa/Asos.QA.RecruitmentTest/README.md

 Please also create a readme providing details on the framework chosen and why, how it can be set up etc. so that we can view the solution painlessly! :) Also so we can get an idea on how you think and why you chose certain toolsets/language etc!

-P.S Bonus Points for completing the exercise in either C# or Javascript
+P.S Bonus Points for completing the exercise in either C# or Javascript!

 #